 Tuberculin Skin Test.
-The test is required within twelve months if (a) the student has been exposed to tuberculosis or (b) the student's home country is other than the United States, Australia, New Zealand, Canada, Western Europe, or Japan.
+The test is required within twelve months of the University registration date if (a) the student has been exposed to tuberculosis or (b) the student's home country is other than the United States, Australia, New Zealand, Canada, Western Europe, or Japan.
 If the student is known to be tuberculin-positive or if this test is positive, attach a record of treatment.